Topscientist/boom-bot/README.md

 This bot was created on the 27/8/22 and the trial will run from the 28/8/22 to the 28/9/22.

 ## Pull Request Info
-__**Your code may take up to 24 hours to be officially in the bots running code.**__
+_**Your code may take up to 24 hours to be officially in the bots running code.**_

 A pull request reauires **1 approving review** to be submitted.
 This means someone else must review your added code and approve it to go live.

 You require to have a signed commit request, meaning your code must be signed by GitHub's verified signature (Basically all code will have this).
 More information can be found here: https://docs.github.com/github/authenticating-to-github/displaying-verification-statuses-for-all-of-your-commits

 You may submit a pull request on anything here but the .gitignore file.
-PR's for these will be deleted.
+PR's for this file will be deleted.

 ## Docs
 The doumentation for the discord.py v2 library can be found here: https://discordpy.readthedocs.io